mjames-upc/awips-docs/docs/cave/ncp-perspective.md

 4. Choose a product through the **Add** button (See Data Selection above)

-5. Select a different cell* in your multi-paned display in which you would like to display a product
+5. Select a different cell in your multi-paned display in which you would like to display a product

-*Note: the user will need to load a separate product from the Resource Manager for each pane in the "select pane" layout*
+	!!! note "the user will need to load a separate product from the Resource Manager for each pane in the **select pane** layout"

 6. Repeat step #4